TechToSpeech/terraform-aws-serverless-static-wordpress/docs/UPGRADING.md

 ### Upgrading to Version 4 of the Terraform AWS Provider
 Version 4 of the AWS Provider introduced a few breaking changes to the way ECS and S3 resources are defined.
-Attributes that would normally be specified as part of the single resource definition, have now been split out into their own resources.
+Attributes that would normally be specified as part of the single resource definition have now been split out into their own resources.
 To cope with this, we have created these resources, and _existing_ resources can be handled with some terraform state operations.
 To date, these are documented as follows.